 Throughout each stage, students experience a host of coherent and progressive programmes, each inspiring and enabling the students to think ambitiously about future careers options.
+It is Aston Manor Academy’s objective to ensure all students are:

 Key Stage 3